py-pdf/py-pdf.github.io/content/py-pdf-owners.md

-# Rules for py-pdf owners
+Title: Rules for py-pdf owners
+Date: 2023-04-18 17:10
+Modified: 2023-04-18 17:10
+Category: py-pdf
+Tags: Governance
+Slug: py-pdf-owners
+Authors: Martin Thoma
+Summary: How py-pdf organization owners agree to act

 Welcome to the "py-pdf" organization!
 As a [GitHub organiztion owner](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization), your role is to ensure that our projects flourish while minimizing unnecessary